swichers/code-management-scripts/docs/git-jira-status.md

 `git log` is in newest-to-oldest order, but the sequence file from `git rebase` expects commits in `oldest-to-newest` order.
-Using the reverse flag enables you to easily use the output without having to manually reverse it.
+Using the reverse flag enables you to use the output without having to manually reverse it.

 * Strip colors using `-s` so that `grep`, `sed`, or any other tools work as expected.